 David: Well exactly, the key thing with summary, is just pulling out those key points and linking that together, so you know, so if linking of ideas primarily rather than linking of words so if you just think I’ll pick out these words and stick them together, that’s not necessarily going to be as good as understanding what the ideas are behind them and linking those ideas together.

-Jay: Excellent, good work, ok the next one is the essay, so writing between two hundred and three hundred words based on a prompt, I believe its always an argumentative persuasive essay though the prompt can change and can look a little bit different, what’s, as the candidates probably want to know, what’s the best way to get a high score for this one?
+Jay: Excellent, good work, ok the next one is the PTE essay task, so writing between two hundred and three hundred words based on a prompt, I believe its always an argumentative persuasive essay though the prompt can change and can look a little bit different, what’s, as the candidates probably want to know, what’s the best way to get a high score for this one?

 David: The best way to get a high score is to organise your essay properly.
 So even though the essay is relatively short, you should still follow the conventions, so good structure is important.
 It’s important to address, again it’s ideas and arguments.
 It’s important to address the opposite argument, obviously, you may have a view on the topic.
 You put that view forward but then accept that there may be caveats or maybe alternative views to that particular topic, you know, because nothing is one-sided really, there’s always another side to any story.
 Vocabulary’s important because in the essay, you’re scored on vocabulary, you’re scored on grammar, so that means the accuracy of your grammar, so getting the right tenses using the right words to join sentences together, complex sentences are important and also the range of grammar that you use is important so, you know, if you, depending on your language ability you should try to use a wide range of vocabulary, a wide range of grammar within those words.
 Repeating short sentences will probably end up with a lower score.
 Having complex sentences with different constructions will probably end up in a higher score.

 Jay: Gotcha Yep that makes sense.
-Good one, Okay, then we move onto the reading section and the first task is multiple choice single answer.
+Good one, Okay, then we move onto the reading section and the first task is multiple choice single answer PTE task.
 Now these contest for different things right?

 Jay: So the question prompt is critical because it might ask you “What’s the opinion of the author?” or “What’s this detail?”.
 Is that your suggestion to make sure you read the question prompt?